 Failed Results: Below an 80% overall grade requires all failed questions (below 80% individual grade) to be re-submitted.

 Retaking Exam Questions: Each individual question that receives a failing grade must be retaken.
 You must redo all questions at the same time.
 You have 30 days from the date you are notified of your failed exam to register and pay for an exam retake.
-If you fail to register for the retake within 30 days, you will forfeit your retake and must start the exam process from the beginning.
+Failure to register for the retake within 30 days forfeits your retake option and you must start the exam process from the beginning.

 Retake fee: $300 USD